achalnm/achalnm/README.md

 </h1>

 <h3 align="left">Computer Science Student | Jyothy Institute of Technology</h3>
 <p align="left">Passionate about AI, Cloud Computing, and Big Data, I thrive on creating real-time applications and innovative projects.
-With a knack for C++ and Python, I’m skilled in using tools like VS Code, PyCharm, and Unreal Engine.
-My experience spans AI model development, data analysis, and event management, and I’m always excited to explore new technologies and build impactful solutions.</p>
+With a knack for C++ and Python, I’m skilled in using tools like VS Code, PyCharm, mySQL, Canva, and Unreal Engine.
+My experience spans AI model development, data analysis, data visualization, and cloud fundumentals.
+Always excited to explore new technologies and build impactful solutions.</p>

 <hr />